-With Mighty Insights, you now have access to more data across multiple dashboards to support more aspects of your business.
+With Mighty Insights, you have access to data across multiple dashboards to support more aspects of your business.

-You’ll be able to make better decisions as you drill down via interactive charts and uncover new insights about how your members interact with one another and your content, Courses, and Groups.
+You’ll be able to make better decisions as you drill down via interactive charts and uncover new insights about how your members interact with one another and your content and Spaces.

 Mighty Insights is available on desktop and mobile web, but not in the native apps.
 The data displayed reflects GMT/UTC time.